Physical Access

 Visitor Management Policy

-A visitor management policy is a vital component of physical access controls, as it helps organizations track and manage visitor access.
+A visitor management policy helps organizations track and manage visitor access.

 - Visits should be logged, e.g. signing on record book or electroniccally